-The issue is whether the claimant was discharged for misconduct.
-For the following reasons the administrative law judge concludes she was.
+The issue is whether the claimant voluntarily quit without good cause attributable to the employer.
+For the following reasons the administrative law judge concludes she did.

-Iowa Code Section 96.5-2-a provides:
+Iowa Code section 96.5-2-a provides:

 An individual shall be disqualified for benefits: